5.1 magnitude earthquake reported in Sparta, could be felt across parts of central North Carolina

 According to the USGS, a 5.1 earthquake happened just after 8 a.m.
 3 km southeast of Sparta, North Carolina.

+The mayor issued a state of emergency to get state and federal support for structural damages.

+The state of emergency 🚨 in Sparta, N.C. is an effort to get state and federal support for structural damages.
+Emergency managers and personnel are checking on people’s homes.
+11,000 people live in Allegheny County.
+1700 in Sparta, the epicenter of the #earthquake #earthquakeNC— Tim Pulliam (@TimABC11) August 9, 2020

-ABC11 callers began reporting their homes shaking just after 8:05 a.m.
+ABC11 callers from around the Triangle began reporting their homes shaking just after 8:05 a.m.

 The National Weather Service for Greenville-Spartanburg, SC reported that, according to the USGS database, Sunday's earthquake is the second strongest on record in North Carolina since 1900.